mjen9803/mjen9803-tracker/README.md

 There are design decisions that were made throughout the implementation process to both improve aesthetic apeal, and to assist in accessibility/navigation.
 To make these decisions user feedback and testing has been undertaken, and considerations from Mid-Fidelity design comments have come into consideration.

-Firstly, a logo is used at the top of the header as a design pattern.
-Although this usually indicates a hyperlink to the homepage, user feedback indicated and the logo plus the home button on the navigation bar were together not necessary.
-So to simplify the design, the only link to the home page is through the navigation bar.
+Firstly, a logo is used at the bottom of the Web Application.
+My original design did not incorporate a logo.
+I have utilised this as a design pattern, with the purpose of establishing brand identity.
+Because I have used pop ups rather than multiple pages, there was no need for this logo to link back to a 'home page', it is instead used for aesthetic appeal.

 Secondly, markers suggested removing thick dark lines from around text, borders, navigation bars, etc; to allow for a more 'professional' look.
 This was the main reasoning for choosing the dotted border, as it allowed for a more sleek and realistic website look.